AbhinavJhanwar/face-recognition/README.md

 3) Face Classification Model-
 	1) Algorithms tested - svm, knn
-		i.
-Svm- no control on how to decide a face is known or unknown other than probability- overall performance was not good ii.
-Knn- classification can be controlled in more intense way in terms of probability (capability to control the number of neighbors) and distance (comparing face encoding vector distances)
+		1) Svm- no control on how to decide a face is known or unknown other than probability- overall performance was not good
+		2) Knn- classification can be controlled in more intense way in terms of probability (capability to control the number of neighbors) and distance (comparing face encoding vector distances)
 	2) Face data augmentation to be trained-
-		i.
-Filtered Front faces
+		1) Filtered Front faces
-		ii.
-Varying lighting conditions
+		2) Varying lighting conditions
-		iii.
-Image magnification
+		3) Image magnification
-		iv.
-Horizontal flipping
+		4) Horizontal flipping
-		v.
-Stretching image in width and height
+		5) Stretching image in width and height
 	3) Limitations -
-		i.
-Unknown faces side poses gives very low distance from known faces and hence miss classified Remedy- Only front faces of images are trained and separate thresholds and accuracies for front and side faces ii.
-Sometimes front pose of unknown faces also gives low distances (for different faces average distance is varying.
+		1) Unknown faces side poses gives very low distance from known faces and hence miss classified Remedy- Only front faces of images are trained and separate thresholds and accuracies for front and side faces
+		2) Sometimes front pose of unknown faces also gives low distances (for different faces average distance is varying.
 Example for Abhinav average distance was 0.31 while for Sandeep's face it was 0.28)
-		Remedy- Dynamic threshold based on distinct faces i.e. for Abhinav threshold is 0.31+margin and for Sandeep threshold is 0.28+margin (margin is a gap decided based on testing on known/unknown faces to extend the threshold) iii.
-Yaw angle is limited 15 to -10 iv.
-Pitch angel is limited: 45 to -45
+		Remedy- Dynamic threshold based on distinct faces i.e. for Abhinav threshold is 0.31+margin and for Sandeep threshold is 0.28+margin (margin is a gap decided based on testing on known/unknown faces to extend the threshold)
+		3) Yaw angle is limited 15 to -10
+		4) Pitch angel is limited: 45 to -45
 	4) Other Remedies-
-		i.
-Histogram equalization of face before encoding ii.
-In detection to remove garbage faces- filtering images with resnet so that only good quality faces are encountered and then yolo detects the actual face and encoding is performed)
+		1) Histogram equalization of face before encoding
+		2) In detection to remove garbage faces- filtering images with resnet so that only good quality faces are encountered and then yolo detects the actual face and encoding is performed)

 ##################################################################################